 If the pain you get is mainly over the top of your big toe joint, and worse on bending your toe up, you may benefit from the removal of the excess bone that the body has made in response to the arthritis.
-This is done through a cut over the top of the toe, and helps to increase the range of movement and stops pressure from the excess bone against your shoe, and decreases the trapping of the joint lining between the excess bone.
+This is done through a cut over the top of the toe or through a very small cut at the side of the toe (minimally invasive surgery) and helps to increase the range of movement, stops pressure from the excess bone against your shoe, and decreases the trapping of the joint lining between the excess bone.
 This operation is only good for certain levels and types of 1st MTP arthritis.

 With a fusion the damaged and worn out joint surfaces are removed using special tools that allow the two bones to be pulled very close.
 These two bones are then held with a plate and should fuse together to become one.
 The operation is usually performed through an incision over the top of the joint.
 The plate and screws are usually left in and cause no problems.

 Continued pain and stiffness, may require a fusion in the future.